corda/corda/docs/source/azure-vm-explore.rst

 .. image:: resources/azure-vm-settings.png
    :scale: 50 %

 Set the IP address to "Static" under Assignment.

-(Note this is so the IP address for your node does not change rapidly in the global network map)
+.. note:: This is so the IP address for your node does not change rapidly in the global network map.

 .. image:: resources/azure-set-static-ip.png
    :scale: 50 %